bg

 CHT2L

 From the above one, you can see the format of the data stream.
 Most of the data was made up of a high byte and a low byte or word.
 Also, most are to a resolution of 1 degree while some items, not shown, are to .1 resolution.
 This allows the data parser to know where to place the decimal point while the data is otherwise treated as integer.
 Therefore, the decimal is not transmitted.
 The supplied information indicates that each stream is begun with the three header words which are given.
 This header allows the data parser plug-in to begin reading data after the third header word, which is not data.
 The order of data measurements is fixed, and the number of bytes is also fixed, so the parser properly programmed stays in step.
 If this precision is not maintained, an offset will occur, and garbage will result.
-Thus it is important to map the data string properly.
+Thus, it is important to map the data string properly.

 To do this, I used a data reader included with the software, and as a convenience, read the output of the monitor through a serial port of my PC as though it was the ASCII code, although in my case, none of it is.
 When running the monitor on my workbench and displaying the ASCII code equivalent of each byte across the display, a continuing stream of letters and characters resulted.
 Very quickly, the stream will repeat itself many times as the new characters march across the display.
 I then stop the data logger and examine the resulting stream.
 In my case, the header bytes being Decimal 254 and 255 produced characters that were unique from the meaningful data stream body and were easily spotted.
 These header words mark the beginning and end of the data sequence.